 - Invitations to join mailing lists.
 You may, however, invite them to join other mailing lists as an aside in a NetGalley-related follow-up (i.e. include a link to opt in as part of your signature or footer of the email).

 Sharing member contact information with third parties is prohibited under EU GDPR law unless expressly approved by the member.
-Publishers should not add NetGalley members to any internal marketing/publicity lists or databases without additional, explicit consent from those members.
+Clients should not add NetGalley members to any internal marketing/publicity lists or databases without additional, explicit consent from those members.